Dormouse - Facts, Habitat, Pictures, Diet

 Dormice are omnivores and they typically feed on fruits, berries, flowers, nuts and insects.
 They are unique among rodents in which they lack a cecum which is a part of gut in other species which is used to ferment vegetable matter.
 They have the requirement of a wide range of arboreal food.

 They feed on berries and nuts and hazelnuts being the main food for fattening before hibernation.
-The dormouse also eats hornbeam and blackthorn fruit where hazels are scared of stuff like this.
-Other food sources which they are used to eat are buds of young leaves, and flowers which contain nectar and pollen grains.
+The dormouse also eats hornbeam and blackthorn fruit, unlike hazels, which tend to avoid them.
+They also consume other food sources like buds of young leaves and flowers rich in nectar and pollen grains.
 They are also dependent upon other small insects which are primarily found on trees particularly like aphids and caterpillars.

 Habitat